risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-datetime.md

 ### `to_char`

-Converts timestamp to a string according to the given format.
+Converts timestamp or timestamptz to a string according to the given format.
 Both uppercase and lowercase formats are supported.

 ```bash title=Syntax
 to_char(timestamp, format) → string